-Pupil: The black part of the eye; fluctuates in size allowing varying degrees of light into the eye.
+Pupil: The opening in the middle of the colored portion (iris) of the eye; fluctuates in size allowing varying degrees of light into the eye.

 Pupillary Block Glaucoma: The inability of fluid to flow from the back chamber of the eye to the front chamber frequently blocking drainage of fluid out of the eye and raising the pressure in the eye (glaucoma).